vivr/vr1/src/notes/2023-11-05-procreate-notes.md

 - **Drawing Assist:** This feature ensures that strokes align with the drawing guides.

-- **Customizable Grids:** Artists can customise the grid in Procreate, adjusting the number of subdivisions and vanishing points to suit their specific artistic needs.
+- **Customisable Grids:** Artists can customise the grid in Procreate, adjusting the number of subdivisions and vanishing points to suit their specific artistic needs.

 - **Symmetry Guides:** These guides enable artists to create symmetrical drawings effortlessly.